jcochran206/Omnifoods/README.md

 ## Description
 Omnifoods is a food delivery service website.
 Premium food delivered to your door.
 After you get a taste of this food you will never go for fast food again.
 This project is a responsive website that showcases a fictional food delivery service.
 It is a clean modern design that response to various devices.
 ## technologies used
-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript
-- Jquery
+- Jquery version 3.3.1
 - Google Fonts
+- ionicon Icons version 4.2
 ## Setup
 - use git clone in your terminal
 - open folder with your favorite editor